chrislewisdev/chrislewisdev/_posts/2021-12-23-self-hosting-my-blog.md

 ### Putting it live

-With evertything tested and working, all I had to do was tweak my existing config to use the primary chrislewis.dev domain.
+With everything tested and working, all I had to do was tweak my existing config to use the primary chrislewis.dev domain.
 This meant a bit of downtime for my site since I couldn't set up the SSL certificates for that domain until it was actually pointing at my Pi, but that's not really a big deal.

 ## Next steps